Welcome to today's edition of the Rush 24-7 podcast.

 Folks, this is amazing.

-No matter where you go in the drive-by media today, yesterday, last week, you can find near paranoia about this in certain Democrat circles.
+No matter where you go in the drive-by media, today, yesterday, last week, you can find near paranoia about this in certain Democrat circles.

 You can find the Washington Post is paranoid about this.

-There are leftists writing that they are worried this is going to hound her for the rest of her political life.
+Like the Politico has a story that this email thing, State Department Security, private servers, classified documents, there are leftists writing that they are worried this is going to hound her for the rest of her political life.

-That she's never going to be out from under this, and it's going to undercut her effectiveness, her integrity, her honesty.
+And it's going to undercut her effectiveness, her integrity, her honesty.

-And yet, nothing's gonna happen.
+And yet, nothing's going to happen.

-Okay, so the latest is Huma Abedin.
+Okay, so the latest is Huma Abedeen.

 Guess what we found out?